-Bhutan’s Crown Jewel, the Manas National Park represents the largest example of tropical and sub-tropical ecosystems in Bhutan.
+The Manas National Park is one of Bhutan’s Crown Jewel and represents the largest example of tropical and sub-tropical ecosystems in Bhutan.

 Like the Chitwan National Park of Nepal, the Royal Manas National Park of Bhutan mirrors its grandeur and popularity.
-The Manas National Park covers 1057 sq km in south central Bhutan and shares the southern border with India’s Manas Tiger Reserve which is listed as a World Heritage Site.
-Manas is teeming with a wide variety of wildlife including the endangered Royal Bengal tiger, elephants, rhinoceroses, clouded leopard, Himalayan black bear, civets, gangetic dolphin, pangolin and the extremely rare golden langur.
-About 200 species of birds can be spotted and more than 365 species have been officially registered, few namely rufous-necked hornbill, blue-headed rock thrush and emerald cuckoo.
+The park covers 1057 sq km in south-central Bhutan and shares the border with India’s Manas Tiger Reserve which is listed as a World Heritage Site.
+Manas is teeming with a wide variety of wildlife including the endangered Royal Bengal tiger, elephants, rhinoceroses, clouded leopard, Himalayan black bear, civets, Gangetic dolphin, pangolin, and the extremely rare golden langur.
+About 200 species of birds can be spotted and more than 365 species have been officially registered, a few namely rufous-necked hornbill, blue-headed rock thrush, and emerald cuckoo.
 Manas is also excessively rich in botany with exotic species of flora and fauna and more than 900 types of plants found making it one of the most diverse protected areas in Bhutan.

-The flight to Paro crosses the Himalayan Mountains, affording spectacular views of the awesome peaks, including the sacred Jumolhari and Jichu Drake peaks in Bhutan.
+The flight to Paro gives some of the spectacular views of the Himalayan mountain ranges, including the sacred Jumolhari and Jichu Drake peaks in Bhutan.
 Our representative will receive you at the airport.
 Depending on the flight arrival time we can squeeze in a few sightseeing today.
-You will visit Rinpung Dzong also known as Paro Monastery.
-Built in 17th century, the dzong is a majestic fortress holding treasure artworks—murals, statues and carvings.
-Hence, the name literally translates to the ‘Fortress of heap of Jewels’.
-Next visit Kichu Lhakhang, one of the oldest and sacred temples in the country dating back to 7th century.
-Elderly pilgrims can be seen chanting and circumambulating.
-It has a nice aura.
-Evening you can explore Paro town.
-Overnight at a hotel in Paro.
+You will visit Rinpung Dzong built in the 17th century.
+The dzong is a majestic fortress holding treasure artworks—murals, statues, and carvings.
+Next visit Kichu Lhakhang, one of the oldest and sacred temples in the country dating back to the 7th century.
+Elderly pilgrims can be seen chanting and circumambulating the temple.
+It has a pleasant aura.
+Next, drive to Thimphu, the capital.
+Overnight at a hotel in Thimphu.

-Today you will enjoy the scenic drive to Punakha with a stop for tea at Dochu La (3,100 meters), which is adorned by 108 chortens (stupas).
-On a clear day, you can get spectacular views of the Himalayas from here.
-From the pass, drive downhill through the forests of rhododendron, fir and hemlock.
-You will arrive at Punakha after traversing through rice fields and along the bank of Punakha river.
+Today you will enjoy the scenic drive to Punakha with a stop for tea at Dochu La at 3,100m which is adorned by 108 chortens (stupas).
+On a clear day, you can get amazing views of the Himalayas from here.
+From the pass, drive downhill through the forests of rhododendron, fir, and hemlock.
 On the way, you will stop at Metshina Village and take a 20-minute walk through the rice fields to Chimi Lhakhang, which is a fertility temple dedicated to the Divine Madman or Lama Drukpa Kuenley.
 If you wish, receive blessings from the Lama’s wooden phallus!
+You will arrive at Punakha after traversing through rice fields and along the bank of the Punakha river.
 After lunch, visit the Punakha Dzong, which is stunningly situated in between the male and female rivers like an anchored ship.
 Overnight at a hotel in Punakha.

 Today you will drive north of Zhemgang through mandarin orchards and cardamom farm in Surey village.
-From this village you get views of the Dungshing peak, the highest peak in the Black Mountain range, on clear weather.
-After Surey village, continue on to the town of Tingtibi by the side of Mangdichu River and then to Gongphu, a place of flourishing sub-tropical ecosystem owing to the maximum rainfall it receives.
-Enroute you might spot unique birds such as Great Hornbill, yellow-throated Fulvetta and more common species like black eagle, blue-throated Barbet, Blue-bearded Bee-eater, golden babble, nuthatch and rufous–bellied eagle.
-Gongphu is the northernmost tip of Royal Manas Park located at 1450m/4757ft.
-The place harbors a number of wildlife such as the golden langur, tiger, leopard, clouded leopard and sambar along with a number of bird species.
-Overnight in Eco-camp.
+From this village, you get views of the Dungshing peak, the highest peak in the Black Mountain range, on clear weather.
+After Surey village, continue on to the town of Tingtibi by the side of Mangde Chhu River and then to Gongphu, a place of flourishing sub-tropical ecosystem owing to the maximum rainfall it receives.
+En route, you might spot unique birds such as the Great Hornbill, yellow-throated Fulvetta, and more common species like the black eagle, blue-throated Barbet, Blue-bearded Bee-eater, golden babble, nuthatch, and rufous–bellied eagle.
+Gongphu is the northernmost tip of Royal Manas Park located at 1450m.
+The place harbors a number of wildlife such as the golden langur, tiger, leopard, clouded leopard, and sambar along with a number of bird species.
+Overnight in camp.

-Drive to Panbang located near the confluence of Drangme Chhu and Mande Chhu River through picturesque villages and through forest of mixed broad-leaved with thick undergrowth.
+Drive to Panbang located near the confluence of Drangme Chhu and Mangde Chhu River through picturesque villages and forest of mixed broad-leaved with thick undergrowth.
 People here live a simple life in bamboo houses with thatched banana/grass roofs.
-It is perfect for a quiet time into nature and also leisure activities of bird watching and even butterfly tours.
+It is perfect for a quiet time in nature and also leisure activities of bird watching and even butterfly tours.
 You might spot Pale-headed Woodpecker, White-hooded Babbler, White-breasted and Pale-billed parrotbills and Yellow–bellied Warbler.
-Overnight in Eco-camp.
+Overnight in camp.

-Today you will finally head to the Manas National Park and spend two days engaging and exploring the park through various activities like – bird watching, river rafting, picnicking and walking through the Park’s Eco Trail.
+Today you will finally head to the Manas National Park and spend two days engaging and exploring the park through various activities like – bird watching, river rafting, picnicking, and walking through the Park’s Eco-Trail.
 Take a scenic boat ride on the pristine river to Manas core area and spend some time birdwatching.
 You can also go on an elephant safari and even give them a bath.
 Other wildlife you can see are water buffalos, rhinoceroses, gorals, pygmy hog, and golden langurs.
-Clouded leopards and total bengal tigers are rare to spot.
-Overnight at Eco-Camp.
+Clouded leopards and total Bengal tigers are rare to spot.
+Overnight in Camp.

-Today you will return to Thimphu via Dochula pass.
-On the way, visit the new Druk Wangyal Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
-Check into the hotel on arrival.
-Later in the afternoon, you will visit Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), majestic Tashichhodzong and the giant Buddha statue on a hill overlooking Thimphu which is reputed to be the largest bronze Buddha Shakymuni statue in the world.
+Today you will return to Thimphu via Dochula pass again.
+Visit the new Druk Wangyal Monastery, which is the only of its kind in the country with elaborate paintings depicting the lineage of the present monarchy and their visionary works.
+Continue to drive to Thimphu and Check into the hotel on arrival.
+Later in the afternoon, you will visit Memorial Chorten, built in memory of the third King of Bhutan who reigned from 1952-1972, the majestic Tashichhodzong, and the giant Buddha statue on a hill overlooking Thimphu which is reputed to be the largest bronze Buddha Shakyamuni statue in the world.
 Overnight at a hotel in Thimphu.

 After breakfast, drive to the airport for departure.
 Our representative will bid you farewell.

-Create a custom made itinerary for the perfect adventure.
-Choose when you travel, what you see and where you go. we’d love to hear from you.
+We can create a custom-made itinerary for you if none of our trips listed in the website suits your interest.
+Choose your date of travel, what would you like to see and where would you like to go.
+We would love to hear from you.